 What would you do if you had the freedom to position a pyramid anyhow and anywhere?
 Unless you have no idea what you are doing, there is only one logical answer to that question: You would orient it to the geographical pole.

 When you want to study and predict solar cycles, moon cycles, solar eclipses, equinoxes, earth’s motions (obliquity, precession, eccentricity of orbit), or any other phenomena in the sky, you must point your instrument to the only sure point – the rotation axis of the earth.
-This would be the geographical North pole.
+This would be the geographical North pole, or the South pole if you happen to live on the Southern hemisphere.
 If you do not do that, you will introduce another variable into the equations, and that makes them much harder to solve.

 It is also evident that there may be many other structures of importance that are oriented to the geographical North pole without a clear reason.
 Pure symmetry between sunrise and sunset might have been one of these reasons.
 We happen to love the sun for many different reasons.